nemonik/hands-on-DevOps-gen2/README.md

 - `steps:` - defines the list of steps followed to build, test and deploy your code.
 - `build` and `run` - defines the names of the step.
 These are yours to name.
 Name steps something meaningful as to what the step is orchestrating.
 Each step is executed serially, in the order defined.
 - `image: k3d-registry.nemonik.com:5000/golang:1.16.5` - defines the container image to execute the step.
-The golang container tagged `1.16.5` will be retrieved from private Docker registry located at `k3d-registry.nemonik.com:5000`.
+The golang container tagged `1.16.5` will be retrieved from private container image registry located at `k3d-registry.nemonik.com:5000`.
 Drone uses Docker images for the build environment, plugins and service containers.
 Drone spins them up for the execution of the pipeline and when no longer needed they go poof.
 - `commands` - defines a collection of terminal commands to be executed.
 These are all the same commands we executed previously in the command line.
 If anyone of these commands were to fail returning a non-zero exit code, the pipeline will immediately end resulting in a failed build.

 ### 11.11.1.
 Configure Drone to execute your pipeline